What is a Workplace Violence Prevention Program?

 Safety leaders can partner with security experts to create a workplace violence prevention program that’s a perfect fit for their organization.

-1. Assess Your Workplace for Workplace Violence Hazards
+1. Assess Your Workplace for Violence Hazards

-When conducting a hazard assessment in your workplace, also look for violence hazards in each of the four categories of workplace violence: employee-on-employee, partnership, customer/client, and criminal.
-During inspections of the workplace or off-site locations ask the following questions:
+When conducting a hazard assessment in your workplace, also look for violence hazards in each of the four categories of workplace violence:

 - What would happen if employees had a heated argument in this environment?